Stamford Woman Writing Her Own Success Story

 “There is no turning back now; we’ve made it.”

 Traditional hiring methods for sales people did not work, but she turned to lessons she learned in a course she had taken at the Women’s Business Development Center in Stamford.
+This course would lead her to a lead a very successful women-owned firm of her own.

 She started them at $25,000 to $30,000, crammed them into a tiny room and had them listen to her sales pitch.
 The successful ones saw their salaries rise into the six-figure level.